corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-contract.md

 {{< /note >}}

 You have now finished writing the `MarsVoucherContract`.
-Your code should now look like this:
+Your code should look like this:

 ```kotlin
 package net.corda.missionMars.contracts